-- One Page Summary Include the following: - Summarize the Project and the need for it. - If the Project is part of a Larger Parkway Plan, describe the plan and how it incorporates this Project. - What specific components of the Project will be funded by this grant?
+- 1. One Page Summary (See Appendix P)-Include the following: - Summarize the Specific Project you are requesting funds for and the need for it. - If the Project is part of a Larger Parkway Plan, briefly describe the larger parkway plan and how it incorporates this specific Project. - What specific components of the Project will be funded by this grant?
 Include amounts for each component. - Eligibility question: How does your Project provide Public Access? - 2.
-Project Proposal Narrative The Project Proposal Narrative should respond to the questions in Section VI (Page 5). - 3.
-Supporting Documents See "What to Submit" section for detailed list of Supporting Documents (Page 13).
+Project Evaluation Questions Please answer all Project Evaluation Questions in Section VI (Page 5) that correspond with the two Statutory Conditions you checked on the Application Form. - 3.
+Supporting Documents See "What to Submit" section for detailed list (Page 13).

 VI.
-PROJECT PROPOSAL NARRATIVE
+PROJECT EVALUATION QUESTIONS

-The Project Proposal Narrative is the basis for the Committee's evaluation.
+The information provided in the Project Evaluation Question section is the basis for the Committee's evaluation.
 It provides details on the Project and should demonstrate to the committee how effectively the Project meets the goals of the California River Parkways Grant Program.